johnjones4/the-initial-commit/_posts/2016-09-24-what-is-this.md

 layout: post
 title:  "What is This?"
 date:   2016-09-24 20:29:38 -0400
+description: "Virtually all developers rely on open source software as part of their daily lives."
 ---

 Virtually all developers rely on open source software as part of their daily